The Bureau Local is taking one of our investigations on the road, with a one-woman show!

 It is like nothing the Bureau has ever done before, and there are a lot of lessons to learn along the way, but we’re hoping you join us and shape this very exciting journalist/theatrical collaboration.

 July Sat 14, Norwich: Puppet Theatre with Tom Bristow from the Norwich Evening News.
-Ticket here.
+Tickets here.

 July Wed 18, Lancaster: The Gregson Arts and Community Centre with Emma Pearson from the Lancashire Post.
 Tickets here.